codica2/linux-setup/readme.md

 * Remove totem video player

 ## License
-Ubuntu Setup is Copyright © 2015-2021 Codica.
+Linux Setup is Copyright © 2015-2021 Codica.
 It is released under the [MIT License](https://opensource.org/licenses/MIT).

 ## About Codica